 \subsection{Applications of full-scale RM analysis}

 Here we highlight examples from the combined full-scale maps in comparison with the single-antenna-only and aperture-synthesis-only maps to demonstrate the importance of the inclusion of each of these components in terms of tracing RM structures across spatial scales.
-Although much of the CGPS region, particularly for $\ell > 92\arcdeg$, has smooth structure in RM indicating that single-antenna data alone might be sufficient, there are scenarios in which small-scale structures are traced by the aperture-synthesis data but with insufficient signal to noise to make aperture-synthesis-only mapping effective.
-In such cases, the addition of the single-antenna data appears to provide the necessary sensitivity while the aperture-synthesis data provides the spatial details.
+Although much of the CGPS region, particularly for $\ell > 92\arcdeg$, has smooth structure in RM, indicating that single-antenna data alone might be sufficient, there are scenarios in which small-scale structures are traced by the aperture-synthesis data but with insufficient S/N to make aperture-synthesis-only mapping effective.
+In such cases, the addition of the single-antenna data appears to provide the necessary sensitivity, while the aperture-synthesis data provide the spatial details.